 3. Telecommunications

-Diode lasers are used in fiber-optic communication systems.
-They are the light source for transmitting data.
+In fiber-optic systems, diode lasers serve as the light source for data transmission.
 In long-distance fiber-optic links, signal amplification is necessary to overcome signal degradation.
 Erbium-doped fiber amplifiers (EDFAs) are used for this purpose.
 In optical time-domain reflectometry (OTDR)—a fiber-optic testing method—a laser emits short pulses of light into the fiber, and the reflected (backscattered) light is analyzed to determine fiber loss and locate fiber breaks or kinks.
-Additional uses of diode lasers are found in the transmission of data through the air, and in wavelength division multiplexing (WDM) to increase the capacity of optical communication systems by transmitting multiple signals simultaneously, at offset wavelengths.
+They are also used in free-space optical communication and in wavelength division multiplexing (WDM), enabling multiple signals to share the same fiber by using different wavelengths.

 4. Spectroscopy